-Bank of America, N.A., also known as BoA or BofA, is one of the biggest banks in the United States.
-It is also one of the top credit card issuers.
+Bank of America, N.A., also known as BoA or BofA, is one of the biggest banks in the United States, incorporated in North Carolina.
+It is also a credit card company.
 If you have been served with a Bank of America lawsuit, we understand that you may be stressed and uncertain about what to do now.
-The best way to protect yourself is to take action.
 If you do not know where to start, our North Texas debt resolution attorneys can answer your questions and help you explore your options during a confidential consultation.
-Below, we also highlight what you can do if sued by Bank of America for credit card debt.
+Below, we also highlight what you can do if you are being sued by Bank of America for credit card debt.

 Yes, Bank of America does sue for credit card debt.
-Many creditors sell old debt to debt buyers for pennies on the dollar to recover some losses.
-Then, the debt buyers will go after the card owners who allegedly owe money.
-However, rather than selling defaulted debt, Bank of America generally keeps its defaulted accounts.
-Bank of America may sue for defaulted credit card debt if the card owner has not made its required minimum payment in at least 180 days.
+Many creditors sell old debt to a debt buyer or collection agency for pennies on the dollar to recover some losses.
+Then, the debt buyer will go after the card owners who allegedly owe money.
+Rather than selling defaulted debt, they generally keep its defaulted accounts and do not sell its accounts to a debt collector.

 Why Would Bank of America Sue You?

-If you have defaulted on your credit card, Bank of America may resort to filing a lawsuit against you to recover the debt.
+If you have defaulted on your credit card, Bank of America may resort to filing a legal action against you to recover the debt.

 Discuss Your Legal Options With a Debt Defense Attorney From Our Firm